 The Award seeks nominations that represent the broadest possible range of architectural interventions, but for the 14th cycle (2017-2019), it encourages the submission of projects in rural landscapes, urban peripheries and those that deal with public space at all scales.

-To be eligible for consideration in the 2016 Award cycle, projects should have been completed between the period 1 January 2009 and 31 December 2014 and which have been in use for at least one full year.
+To be eligible for consideration in the 2019 Award cycle, projects must be completed between 1 January 2012 and 31 December 2017 and should have been in use for at least one full year.

 All types of building projects that affect today’s environment may be submitted.
 These include architectural projects ranging from modest, small-scale buildings to sizable complexes, from single homes, bus stops and rural school buildings to sky scrapers, infrastructure and transportation undertakings, housing initiatives, educational and health campuses, new towns, urban conservation projects and the re-use of brown field sites.
 All forms of planning practice in urban as well as rural contexts are encouraged.
 Large projects and long-term initiatives that are not yet fully completed – such as master plans, area preservation projects, and community upgrading schemes, among others – are eligible so long as a tangible portion of the project has been completed in a manner that demonstrates its long-term potential success and viability.

 For the Fourteenth cycle (2017-2019), the Award particularly encourages the submission of projects in rural landscapes, urban peripheries and those that deal with public space at all scales.

 Architecture that reflects the pluralism that has characterized Muslim societies and communities around the world is encouraged.
 There are no fixed criteria for the type, nature, location, or cost of projects to be considered, although eligible projects must be designed for or used by Muslims, in part or in whole, wherever they are located.